Randolph Road: Montrose Road and Josiah Henson Memorial Parkway

 Montrose Road begins at an intersection with MD 189 (Falls Road) in Potomac.
 The highway heads east as a two-lane controlled-access highway through a forested corridor between two residential subdivisions.
 Those neighborhoods are accessed via the only intersection through the corridor with Whites Ford Way.
 The corridor ends at Seven Locks Road, where Montrose Road expands to a four-lane divided highway.
 The highway has a partial interchange with the access road to a residential subdivision to the north before its cloverleaf interchange with I-270 (Eisenhower Memorial Highway).
-At Tower Oaks Boulevard, Montrose Road expands to six lanes, crosses Cabin John Creek, and passes between residential subdivisions between the city of Rockville to the north and North Bethesda to the south.
+At Tower Oaks Boulevard, Montrose Road expands to six lanes, crosses Cabin John Creek, and passes between residential subdivisions between the city of Rockville to the north and unincorporated areas outside of Rockville to the south.
 Montrose Road is state-maintained and designated MD 927 for 0.45 mi from the ramp from southbound I-270 to westbound Montrose Road east to the intersection with Tower Oaks Boulevard.

 Just west of Old Farm Creek, Montrose Road turns off east as a four-lane road with center turn lane while the through highway's name becomes Josiah Henson Memorial Parkway.
 Josiah Henson Memorial Parkway continues east with four lanes, crossing over Old Farm Creek.
 The highway intersects Jefferson Street before reaching an interchange with MD 355 (Rockville Pike).
 Access to southbound MD 355 is provided by following Hoya Street north to the interchange ramps, where the eastern end of Montrose Road can be accessed.
 Josiah Henson Memorial Parkway passes under MD 355 before intersecting ramps to and from northbound MD 355 adjacent to the Montrose Schoolhouse, which is accessed from the adjacent shopping center via Chapman Avenue at the eastern end of Josiah Henson Memorial Parkway.
 Montrose Road is state-maintained and designated MD 927A for its easternmost 0.29 mi from Hoya Street to Chapman Avenue.